Get

 sick siberian cat

-Sudden death in cats is a tragic event that often occurs without warning.
+Sudden death in cats is a tragic event that often occurs without any warning.
 There are many possible causes of sudden death in cats, although some preventative steps can be taken to help avert this tragedy.

 One of the most effective ways to prevent sudden death in cats is to have them regularly examined by a veterinarian.
 This will allow for the early detection and treatment of any underlying health conditions that may be present.
 It is also vital to keep up with routine vaccinations and parasite control measures to help keep your cat healthy.
 In cats, sudden death is often caused by a long-term illness that is nearing its end.
 If you want to prevent your furry friend from being exposed to dangerous external factors, such as traffic, toxic substances, and predators, you may wish to keep your cat indoors throughout the day or create an enclosed outdoor area for your cat to spend time in.